lgrossii/push_swap/README.md

 A Brief Summary

 You start with two empty stacks: a and b.
-You are given a random list of integers via command line arguments.
+You are given a random list of integers via command line arguments that will fill the stack a.

-Only these moves are allowed:
+Only these moves are allowed for sort the stack:

     sa : swap a - swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements). sb : swap b - swap the first 2 elements at the top of stack b.
 Do nothing if there is only one or no elements).